Noncollapsed degeneration of Einstein 4-manifolds II: Resolution of the Einstein equation modulo obstructions

 \section{Resolution of the Einstein equation modulo obstructions}

-We will now show that it is always possible to produce metrics which are Einstein modulo some obstructions (the cokernel of the linearization of the Einstein operator) in our weighted Hölder spaces.
-The main result of the section is Theorem \ref{fcts inv einst général} which allows us to perturbate any naïve desingularization $g^D$ to an Einstein modulo obstructions metric and in particular according to \cite{ozu1} we produce all Einstein metrics close to an Einstein orbifold in the Gromov-Hausdorff sense by this procedure.
+We will now show that it is always possible to produce metrics which are Einstein modulo some obstructions (which are elements of the cokernel of the linearization of the Einstein operator) in our weighted Hölder spaces.
+The main result of the section is Theorem \ref{fcts inv einst général} which allows us to perturb any naïve desingularization $g^D$ to an Einstein modulo obstructions metric and in particular according to \cite{ozu1} we produce all Einstein metrics close to an Einstein orbifold in the Gromov-Hausdorff sense by this procedure.

 We have seen in Corollary \ref{mise en Reduced divergence-free Einstein} that up to a diffeomorphism, any Einstein metric $g$ close to $(M_o,g_o)$ in the Gromov-Hausdorff sense is a solution of